tednotfred/tednotfred.github.io/_posts/2024-05-13-terraform-for-aws.md

 ___

+**NOTE:**
-*NOTE:*  **make sure that terraform.tfvars gets placed in your .gitignore file because you don’t want this info broadcasted anywhere.**
+*make sure that terraform.tfvars gets placed in your .gitignore file because you don’t want this info broadcasted anywhere.*

-Format **terraform.tfvars** as below (replace the quoted entries) :
+Format the file **terraform.tfvars** as below (replacing the quoted entries) :

 ~~~bash